-Pursuant to Dr. Vignola's employment agreement, if in the event of a qualifying termination, which includes an involuntary termination without "cause" and a "resignation for good reason," Dr. Vignola will be eligible to receive at least (i) nine months of his monthly base salary plus his target annual bonus prorated pursuant to the terms of Dr. Vignola's employment agreement, (ii) nine months of payments equal to the monthly cost of his health insurance premiums at the time of termination, and (iii) accelerated vesting of any then-unvested shares subject to an outstanding option, subject to his execution of a separation agreement and general release of claims in favor of our company.
+Pursuant to Dr. Silberstein's employment agreement, if in the event of a qualifying termination, which includes an involuntary termination without "cause," a "resignation for good reason" and termination due to death or disability, Dr. Silberstein will be eligible to receive at least (i) nine months of his monthly base salary plus his target annual bonus, (ii) nine months of payments equal to the monthly cost of his health insurance premiums at the time of termination, and (iii) if such termination occurs within three months prior to, or 12 months following, the date of a "change in control" (as defined in the 2019 Plan), accelerated vesting of any then-unvested shares subject to an outstanding option, subject to his execution of a separation agreement and general release of claims in favor of our company.